sypht-team/sypht-java-client/Readme.md

 ### API

 Sypht provides a REST api for interaction with the service.
 Full documentation is available at: [docs.sypht.com](https://docs.sypht.com/).
-This repository is an open-source python reference client implementation for working with the API.
+This repository is an open-source Java reference client implementation for working with the API.

 ### Getting started